xpyx/nokia-hsl/README.md

 This repository contains:

 - Android client for displaying realtime public transport data
 - Node Express server for connecting to HSL GTFS-RT feed and to a SQL Server in Azure cloud

+Used libraries:

+- Jetbox Navigation
+- Apollo Graphql
+- Paho Mqtt
+- Mapbox
+- Jacoco

 #### To run the Android app